ysmoradi/EfCoreiOSIssue/README.md

 ```

 Let's make this workaround as complete as possible.
 We can change our properties to their real types later when the root cause gets solved!

+Note that to use this feature, you'll need VS 15.8+ and entity framework core 2.1+